CHEWX/admireplate/README.md

 * `_reset.scss` This is normalize.
 * `_responsive.scss` Add any responsive styles here e.g. hide elements, show elements, resize elements.
 * `_shame.scss` Keep this to hand for any quick and dirty CSS you need to add but plan to tidy later.
+* `_site.scss` Any site specific styles - keep this to a minimum - Remember DRY.
 * `_tables.scss` Styles for tables.
 * `_type.scss` Basic styling for your typography.
 * `main.scss` This brings all the partials together.
 Compass only compiles files that don't have an underscore